August 5, 2015

 I know this will look weird having a post about a local business on my blog, but this is my House Of Books and I can put whatever I please on it.
 I was so impressed with the service from this company that I couldn’t help but want to share their name with others.
 This blog was started merely as a way for me to unwind and there might be a lot of random stuff like this on it.
 If you couldn’t tell I don’t mind being rude and I could probably come up with a few choices word for anyone who doesn’t think this is a fitting post.
 I’ll leave that up to your imagination for now.
 My posts will also be full of tangents as well!

 Off that tangent and back onto this one, lol.
-If you’re ever in the tri-state area of TN, GA, and AL and need any type of tree care these are the guys to turn to.
+If you’re ever in the tri-state area of TN, GA, and AL and need any type of tree service in Chattanooga these are the guys to turn to.
 I’ve never been so impressed with a company or service provider that I couldn’t wait to give them free publicity.
 They took down a rotten pine tree that was over 30 feet tall, trimmed some trees that were close to the house as well as removed a large broken branch from the front yard.
 All of this was done in one day and for under $1500!
 I don’t know what the other guys would have quoted me, but this felt like a really good deal especially considering I knew my money was going to stimulate the local economy as well.
 I’m a sucker for mom and pop businesses and do everything I can to support them.
 That’s really why this post is here.
 They just re-branded their service and started a new website and it needs some love, so I’m showing them some love.
 Hopefully this post does more than just stroke their ego and gives them some of that oh so special search love we all desire, but can’t always get.
 Sounds like some other kind of love I have trouble getting!
 JK, I have no trouble getting any kind of love I need!